What We Analyze

 A plain-language narrative of your portfolio findings.
 Not bullet points — full paragraphs explaining your portfolio composition, key findings, and important context.

-Written so you can hand it to your spouse, your CPA, or read it on your own and understand exactly where you stand — and what your options are.
+Written so you can hand it to your spouse, your CPA, or read it yourself and understand exactly where you stand.

 The language adapts to you.
-Told us you're new to investing?
-We explain expense ratios and rebalancing in plain English.
-Said you're a professional?
-We skip the basics and use precise terminology.
+New to investing?
+We explain the basics.
+Experienced?
+We skip them.
 Your report speaks your language.

 Every number has a source.